Columbia River: Watershed

 In 2016, over eight million people lived within the Columbia's drainage basin.
 Of this total about 3.5 million people lived in Oregon, 2.1 million in Washington, 1.7 million in Idaho, half a million in British Columbia, and 0.4 million in Montana.
 Population in the watershed has been rising for many decades and is projected to rise to about 10 million by 2030.
 The highest population densities are found west of the Cascade Mountains along the I-5 corridor, especially in the Portland-Vancouver urban area.
 High densities are also found around Spokane, Washington, and Boise, Idaho.
 Although much of the watershed is rural and sparsely populated, areas with recreational and scenic values are growing rapidly.
 The central Oregon county of Deschutes is the fastest-growing in the state.
 Populations have also been growing just east of the Cascades in central Washington around the city of Yakima and the Tri-Cities area.
-Projections for the coming decades assume growth throughout the watershed, including the interior.
+Projections for the coming decades assume growth throughout the watershed.
 The Canadian part of the Okanagan subbasin is also growing rapidly.

-Climate varies greatly from place to place within the watershed.
+Climate varies greatly within the watershed.
 Elevation ranges from sea level at the river mouth to more than 14000 ft in the mountains, and temperatures vary with elevation.
 The highest peak is Mount Rainier, at 14411 ft.
 High elevations have cold winters and short cool summers; interior regions are subject to great temperature variability and severe droughts.
 Over some of the watershed, especially west of the Cascade Mountains, precipitation maximums occur in winter, when Pacific storms come ashore.
 Atmospheric conditions block the flow of moisture in summer, which is generally dry except for occasional thunderstorms in the interior.
 In some of the eastern parts of the watershed, especially shrub-steppe regions with Continental climate patterns, precipitation maximums occur in early summer.
 Annual precipitation varies from more than 100 in a year in the Cascades to less than 8 in in the interior.
 Much of the watershed gets less than 12 in a year.